Thelymitra speciosa: Taxonomy and naming

 Thelymitra speciosa was first formally described in 2009 by Jeff Jeanes and the description was published in Muelleria.
 The specific epithet (speciosa) is a Latin word meaning "showy" or "splendid ", referring to this " very spectacular and showy species".

 Distribution and habitat

-The eastern Queen of Sheba grows with dense shrubs in winter-wet areas between the Stirling Ranges and Lake Grace in the Avon Wheatbelt, Esperance Plains and Mallee biogeographic regions.
+Eastern Queen of Sheba grows with dense shrubs in winter-wet areas between the Stirling Ranges and Lake Grace in the Avon Wheatbelt, Esperance Plains and Mallee biogeographic regions.

 Conservation

 Thelymitra speciosa is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.